cm090/topspeedmc/docs/source/commands.rst

 - /list (show all online players)

+- /maps and /tomap (creates a map from an online image)

 Moderators can use all of the above commands, but also have access to:

-- /admingui (a set of moderation tools)

 - /broadcast (send a server-wide message)